The best family holidays in the UK – our pick of the best places to stay with children in England and Scotland

 Gleneagles, Perthshire, Scotland:

 It would be a struggle to find a hotel that is better suited to family holidays than Gleneagles in Perthshire.
 From the moment you arrive at the hotel’s dedicated train station, with its slightly Harry Potter-esque feel, children are made to feel like royalty.
-As well as its obvious golfing credentials – Gleneagles will play host to the Ryder Cup in 2014 – this rural retreat is absolutely bursting with fun activities, facilities and day-care that will delight parents with young children.
+As well as its obvious golfing credentials – Gleneagles played host to the Ryder Cup in 2014 – this rural retreat is absolutely bursting with fun activities, facilities and day-care that will delight parents with young children.
 For those with young babies, there are mother and baby bonding sessions in one of the hotel’s many pools, a playroom bursting with Heuristic toys and expansive kitchen facilities.
-For toddlers there are swimming lessons, rides on Shetland ponies and even putting classes, if you’re keen to get your child on the green early.
+For toddlers there are swimming lessons, rides on Shetland ponies and even putting classes.
 When staying at Gleneagles on school holidays, children are able to take part in seasonal picnics, tea parties and a range of classes from ‘spy school’ to pond dipping.
 For parents keen to have a bit of time to themselves the playroom offers 2 hours of complimentary fun for all your children, who will be safe in the hands of qualified staff.
 Sandpits, vast toy-boxes, dressing up trunks and craft activities will keep them occupied!
 For slightly older children and teenagers, Gleneagles takes some beating.
 There is golf (children can play for free if parents are playing), as well as off-road cars to drive, tennis courts, swimming pools, horse riding and grooming.
 Oh, and there is also gun-dog training, falconry, ice-skating, fishing, bicycling and much, much more!
-If you want to train up your offspring to be real country gentlemen, Gleneagles’ ‘Children’s Country Sports Passport’ package is perfect.
+If you want to train up your offspring to be real country gentlemen, Gleneagles ’ ‘Children’s Country Sports Passport’ package is perfect.
 Guiding your children through a range of classic Scottish activities, by the end of your stay there won’t be much they don’t know!
 Dining is also completely family-friendly; rather than be made to feel like unwanted outsiders (as might be the case in slightly snootier hotels), the vast food hall with Deseo restaurant and Braid’s Coffee Lounge, couldn’t be better suited to large and loud playful groups.

 Although at first glance this Michelin-starred Raymond Blanc-run hotel appears adult-only, Le Manoir Aux Quat’Saisons is well suited to cultured young whippersnappers.
 As well as the hotel’s beautiful rooms and suites, the country manor boasts large grounds, Japanese gardens and a two-acre kitchen garden, meaning that children will have plenty of space to run around after a delicious meal at the restaurant.
 Open to both adults and children, the on-site Raymond Blanc Cookery School offers a range of fun classes, sometimes hosted by the man himself.
 To make the experience that bit more accessible for younger guests, the school puts on exclusive classes that have been specially devised by Raymond Blanc to introduce and inspire budding young chefs to the world of haute-cuisine.
 Classes are available as kids-only classes, or can be set-up so that parents and children can take the courses together – all are offered for children as young as seven.
-Depending on your age groups young chefs will be instructed on how to prepare anything from caramelized banana soufflé, fresh pesto, fish pie, floating islands and fresh fruit smoothies.
+Depending on your age groups young chefs will be instructed on how to prepare anything from caramelised banana soufflé, fresh pesto, fish pie, floating islands and fresh fruit smoothies.
 The day package includes tuition, morning and afternoon snacks and tea, an informal lunch and a certificate to take away with you at the end of the day.
 Le Manoir also puts together a ‘Family Escape’ package, which is available for certain half-term or school holiday breaks.
 Children under 12 years old stay free (with breakfast) and while adults indulge in a six course seasonal dinner for adults, younger guests will be able to enjoy complimentary dining from the Children’s menu.
 If you’re coming with babies, don’t fret: all baby purees provided are organic.

 Coworth Park, Berkshire:

 Finding a hotel that is more perfect for children than Coworth Park is a difficult task.
 Absolutely everything about this luxurious country-house retreat makes it a family holiday heaven.
 Strategically located less than an hour from central London, Coworth Park is easy driving distance from some of the UK’s best amusement parks; Legoland, Chessington World of Adventures, Thorpe Park and Windsor Great Park (home to the castle) is practically next door if you fancy a horse-drawn buggy ride.
 The amount of creative activities put on by the hotel’s supervised kids’ club takes some beating; children can bake cookies, go horse riding, feed the ducks, compete in a mini Olympics, carve wooden dinosaurs, design butterfly wands, paint t-shirts, partake in estate-wide treasure hunts, play tennis, croquet and computer games or go swimming in the indoor pool.
-A qualified crèche takes care of youngsters and babysitting is widely available if Mummy and Daddy just can’t tear themselves away from the eco-luxury award-winning spa.
+A qualified crèche takes care of youngsters and babysitting is widely available if you just can’t tear themselves away from the eco-luxury award-winning spa.
 While children under four eat completely free, older kids are spoilt rotten with a delicious specially designed children’s menu (the strawberry mousse is delicious!) that you eat on equestrian-themed crockery inline with Coworth’s love of all things ‘horsy’ (including Polo).
 The Barn, a short walk from the main house, surrounded by stables and cottages is the perfect place for relaxed family dining.
 It has an informal homely atmosphere with open fireplaces and al fresco dining in summer; no one will bat an eyelid if the kids make a mess.
 Coworth Park has recently launched its own Pony Club Centre where children can enjoy themselves while training for badges and certificates.
 Their yearly Summer Camp boasts a professional photographer, feet painting, pony grooming, riding lessons, treasure hunts and obstacle courses.

 Four Seasons Hampshire: